‘DWTS’ Spoilers: Second Elimination Will Occur During Disney Night Extravaganza

 Skai Jackson and Alan Bersten sway the Jive to “Almost There” from The Princess and the Frog.

-Justina Machado and Sasha Farber groove to a Charleston to “Supercalifragilisticexpialidocious” from Mary Poppins.
+Justina Machado and Sasha Farber groove a Charleston to “Supercalifragilisticexpialidocious” from Mary Poppins.

 AJ McLean and Cheryl Burke twirl in a Quickstep to “Prince Ali” from Aladdin.